 Lived in Hazard, KY.
 Born in Thomasville, AL, and died in Chicago, IL.
 Mother: Frances Southhall, Father: Anderson Harris, one of the coal miners from Alabama who moved to Hazard, KY.
 Alternate names: Norene Robinson Wallace, Norene R. Wallace Moore, Norene Wallace Moore.
 Siblings: Willard Harris and Wyle Harris.
 Spouse: Sylvester J. Rogers.
 Norene Wallace was one of the founders of the United Life Church in Chicago, IL.
-In 1942, she was one of the four Negro women sworn in with 31 white women at Fountain Square in Cincinnati, OH, the event was the first public enrollment ceremony for the Women's Army Auxiliary Corps held in Cincinnati ("WAACS sworn in at ceremony," The Cincinnati Enquirer, 12/06/1942, p.26).
+In 1942, she was one of the four Negro women sworn in with 31 white women at Fountain Square in Cincinnati, OH.
+The event was the first public enrollment ceremony for the Women's Army Auxiliary Corps held in Cincinnati ("WAACS sworn in at ceremony," The Cincinnati Enquirer, 12/06/1942, p.26).
 Norene Wallace Moore re-enlisted in the Army in 1951.
 SOURCES: WWII Army Enlistment Records, U.S. Department of Veterans Affairs BIRLS Death File, 1930 U.S. Census, and Social Security Applications and Claims Index, all in Ancestry.com; articles in Newspapers.com.
 See Norene Harris Moore at Find A Grave.

 11. Hayden, Vivian Geneva (October 13, 1920 – April 24, 1966)

 Born in Owensboro, KY.
 Mother: Gracie M. Couch, Father: Aurelia Dee Hayden, Jr. Siblings: Aurelia, James, Harold, Lavonia, Doris Cozetta, and Sallye.
 Spouse: Charles Allen Lawton.
 Children: Charlotte, Charles, William, and Michael.
 Buried in Jefferson Barracks National Cemetery in St. Louis, MO.
 LAST NAME SOMETIMES MISSPELLED AS HAYDON.
 In 1942, Vivian G. Hayden was among the first women from Owensboro, KY, to enlist in the Women's Army Auxiliary Corps.
 SOURCES: U.S. Veterans Gravesites, KY Birth Index, and 1940 U.S. Census, all in Ancestry.com; newspaper articles in Newspapers.com.

 12. Jackson, Julia M. (1911 - ????)